Jesus the Nazarene

 speaking to Mary Magdalene herself.

 Jesus also includes common folk, those not of the priesthood.
 By extension, Jesus moves the Nazarene Essene vision of an enlightened mind from the confines of retreat and specific to those only within the priesthood, thence into the general population.
-Legalism is set aside.
+Legalism is set aside, social custom is set aside.
 Jesus revealed close-held secrets, even though often related in parables.
-Many priests would find the revelation of hidden knowledge close to blasphemy.
+Many priests would find the revelation of hidden knowledge close to blasphemy, as is referenced in the DSS.
 Jesus however, continued to sow good seeds amongst the populous.

 *

 The revelation of Jesus’ identity keynotes his Southern ministry.
 His performance as a true Adept becomes a point of contention between Jesus and the Qumran scribes (Jn.
 10.17-30).
 These verses concern references to soul identity, the application of healing, the declaration of oneness with God, and Jesus himself having the power to offer eternal life (v.
-28, “and I give unto them eternal life [the spirit]”).
-To those who follow him, this scriptural passage becomes perhaps the most important of speakings.
-It denotes Jesus as Messiah.
+28, “and I give unto them eternal life [the spirit]).
+To those who follow him, this scriptural passage becomes perhaps the most important speaking.
+It denotes Jesus as the Messiah.
 It also separates the wheat and the chaff, those who hail him as Messiah and those bitterly against him.
-V. 31 witnesses this last, “the Jews (usually noted as Pharisaic priests and scribes) took up stones again to stone him.”
+John 10.31, witnesses this last, “the Jews (usually noted as Pharisee priests and scribes) took up stones again to stone him.”

 Many other truths Jesus hid within parable teaching.
 The Parable of the Prodigal Son (Lk.
 15.11-17) contains a plentitude of obvious lessons for any thinking woman or man.
 In Matt.
-13.17 Jesus follows with the Parable of the Sower and mentions how the wicked one will snatch the seed of knowledge from those unwitting or whose heart has waxed gross.
+13.17, Jesus follows with the Parable of the Sower and mentions how the wicked one will snatch the seed of knowledge from those unwitting or whose hearts have waxed gross.
+Pressing each priest to ask, does he mean me?
 In the Matthew scripture, Jesus next talks about the tares (Mt.
-13.24-26), which contain an implied meaning toward the current priesthood.
+13.24-26), which contain an implied meaning toward the current priesthood or Satan himself.
 The lawyers of the Qumran Essene and the Pharisees would have grasped the meaning and taken offense.*

 *John 10.17-30